spring-media/PiedPiper/README.md

 We use [Quick](https://github.com/Quick/Quick) and [Nimble](https://github.com/Quick/Nimble) instead of `XCTest` in order to have a good BDD test layout.

-As of today, there are around **600 tests** for `Pied Piper` (see the folder `PiedPiperTests`).
+As of today, there are around **600 tests** for `Pied Piper` (see the folder `Tests`).

 ## Future development

-`Pied Piper` is under development and [here](https://github.com/WeltN24/PiedPiper/issues) you can see all the open issues.
+`Pied Piper` is under development and [here](https://github.com/spring-media/PiedPiper/issues) you can see all the open issues.
 They are assigned to milestones so that you can have an idea of when a given feature will be shipped.

 If you want to contribute to this repo, please: